Nokia plunges to three-year low after losing major AT&T deal to rival Ericsson

 - AT&T spend could near $14 billion over its five-year contract with Ericsson, the companies said.

-Shares of Finland's Nokia plunged to a three-year-low, as the telecoms company lost out on a major deal to roll out a new telecoms network in the U.S. with industry juggernaut AT&T.
+Shares of Finland's Nokia plunged to a three-year low, as the telecoms company lost out on a major deal to roll out a new network in the U.S. with industry juggernaut AT&T.

 Helsinki-listed Nokia shares were down 7% at 9:40 a.m.
 London time on the news that AT&T will be partnering with Swedish rival Ericsson, which will manufacture 5G equipment for the project at its factory in Lewisville, Texas.
 Stockholm-listed shares of Ericsson were up 7.4%.